hamsham/LightSky-GL-Loader/README.md

 ### A small OpenGL extension loader generator.

-While refactoring LightSky's rendering system, I wanted to learn how extension loaders such as GLEW load OpenGL functions.
-OpenGL unfortunately has thousands of vendor-specific functions and loading them all by hand would be a massive pain.
-I decided to make a Python script which could do it all automatically and now want to share it with the Open-Source community!
+OpenGL has thousands of vendor-specific functions and loading them all by hand is a massive pain.
+This Python package allows you to scan an OpenGL[ES] header, and corresponding extension header, then generates C source code which can be used to load all OpenGL functions automatically.

-It's a small script which takes any OpenGL or GL ES header, scans for its associated extensions header, then creates a header and source which can be added to any C/C++ project.
+The resulting C source code can be added to any C/C++ project and works with all OpenGL versions.
+It's also compatible with Windows, OSX, and *Nix operating systems.

 To use the loader, follow the usage below:
 ```